 Dr. Jason J. Harry, a native of Hale County, Alabama, had just received his medical degree from Tulane when he came to Ocean Springs.
 Dr. Harry was in charge of the yellow fever quarantine here.
 The local reporter for the Pascagoula Democrat-Star related on October 4th that, "Dr. Harry is still true and heroic in the cause, and his efforts have been crowned with success, as almost alone he stands.
 Being young and unacclimated we fear he will fail".
 Dr. Harry recovered and moved to Handsboro where he replaced Dr. John Lyon who expired of the yellow fever.

-Colonel F.S.
-Strout (?-1878)-manager of the Ocean Springs Hotel and a Northerner.
-Died August 18, 1878.
+Colonel Fredrick H. Strout (1840-1878)-manager of the Ocean Springs Hotel and a native of Androscoggin County, Maine, died August 18, 1878.
 Buried in the Ocean Springs Hotel Cemetery.

 Alice Huntington (1860-1878)-daughter of James and Matilda T. Huntington of Cleveland, Ohio.
 She died on September 2, 1878.
 Miss Huntington was a member of the Methodist Sunday School and one of the brightest pupils in the bible class.
 She was probably buried at the Ocean Springs Hotel Cemetery.

 Miss Matthewson (d.
 1878)-no information probably died September 2, 1878.

 Mary Helen O'Keefe (1863-1878)-daughter of Edward O'Keefe (1815-1874) and Mary Tracy (1832-1895).
 She died on September 5, 1878.
 Miss O'Keefe is probably buried at the Evergreen Cemetery.